 Is raw milk safe for cats?

 No. Unpasteurized dairy can carry pathogens.
-If dairy is needed for a recipe, use pasteurized pet-safe products only if your vet recommends them.
+If dairy is needed for a recipe, use pasteurized, pet-safe products only if your vet recommends them — and many cats don’t need dairy at all.

 Does cooking ruin all nutrients?

-Cooking changes texture and some vitamins, but complete diets are formulated to deliver what cats need.
-The bigger health win is reliable safety.
+Cooking changes texture and some vitamins, but complete diets are formulated to deliver what cats need after cooking.
+The bigger health win is reliable safety and predictable nutrition.

 Can freeze-dried raw be safer?

-It’s easier to store and portion, and some processes reduce microbes—but hygiene rules still apply.
-Check the brand’s safety info and recalls.
+It’s easier to store and portion, and some processes reduce microbes — but hygiene rules still apply.
+Always check the brand’s safety information and recall history.

 What if my cat is obsessed with raw?

-Try lightly cooked options with the same protein, warm the food a little, and keep feeding rituals calm and predictable.
-Transition over 1–2 weeks if needed.
+Try lightly cooked options with the same protein, serve food slightly warmed, and keep feeding rituals calm and predictable.
+Transition slowly over 1–2 weeks and ask your vet which compromise fits your cat’s health best.

 Post a Comment